-Not sensing any heat and seeing error code 228 from your Lennox® furnace?
+Not sensing any heat and receiving error code 228 from your Lennox® furnace?

-This indicates your furnace couldn’t regulate its pressure switch before launching.
+This means your furnace couldn’t regulate its pressure switch before launching.
 As a consequence, your system will not run for safety reasons.

-Repairing or replacing this part is better left to the Experts at Strogen's Service Experts in Rochester.
+Repairing or replacing this part is best left to the Experts at Strogen's Service Experts in Rochester.
 Our NATE-certified technicians are among the brightest in the industry.
-They’re well-prepared to handle all of your heating needs, including repairing a furnace error.
+They’re well-equipped to work on all of your heating needs, including fixing a furnace error.